Mário Breška: 1. FC Nürnberg

+APOEL

-He later moved to APOEL FC for a fee of 200.000 €.
+He later moved to APOEL for a fee of 200.000 €.
 He scored his first goal against Aris Limassol F.C.
 During his spell with APOEL, he won the 2009 Cypriot Super Cup and he also appeared in four official group stage matches of the 2009–10 UEFA Champions League.

-Olympiakos Volou
+Olympiakos Volos

-In summer 2010, he moved to Olympiakos Volou, joining them on a free transfer from APOEL F.C.
+In summer 2010, he moved to Olympiakos Volos, joining them on a free transfer from APOEL.
 He scored his first goal against his former team Panionios GSS.
 He totally scored eight goals and he made 30 appearances.
 He also helped his team to qualify for the Europa League for the first time in their history and finish fifth in their league.
 The next season, he was released, because Olympiakos Volou was relegated to Delta Ethniki for their involvement in the match fixing scandal.

 Asteras Tripolis

-Later, he moved to Asteras Tripolis F.C.
-He scored his first goal against Proodeftiki F.C. in a Greek Cup match.
+Later, he moved to steras Tripolis He scored his first goal against Proodeftiki in a Greek Cup match.
 He completed the season having made 23 appearances but he did not manage to score any goal in the league.